How to Get an SSL Certificate in 7 Simple Steps

 In this article, we’ll discuss how to acquire an SSL certificate, keeping everything as simple and as jargon-free as possible – promise!

 SSL certificates are issued by an entity known as a Certificate Authority (CA).
-The process of acquiring an SSL certificate can be really easy, especially if you’re prepared in advance with the right information required by the CA. This information includes:
+The process of acquiring any website security certificate can be really easy, especially if you’re prepared in advance with the right information required by the CA. This information includes:

 A Unique IP Address